Community College Research Initiatives

 DSC_0018

-Dr. Bragg was director of the Community College Research Initiatives group from 2016 to 2020.
+Dr. Bragg was director of Community College Research Initiatives from 2016 to 2020.
 Before joining the University of Washington, Dr. Bragg spent over 25 years at the University of Illinois at Urbana-Champaign where she was the founding director of the Office of Community College Research and Leadership (OCCRL) and Gutgsell Endowed Professor of Education Policy, Organization, and Leadership, specializing in higher education policy.
 Dr. Bragg is a fellow of the American Educational Research Association (AERA), 2016 recipient of the Distinguished Career Award from the Association for the Study of Higher Education (ASHE), and 2017 recipient of the national Transfer Champion Award from the National Institute for the Study of Transfer Students (NISTS).